lockboot/desktop/win95-sim/README.md

 # OS/402 Desktop

 Write 8080 assembly.
 Compile it to a `.COM` binary.
-Run it as a CGI program that renders live HTML—all inside your browser, on a Z80 emulator running CP/M 2.2.
+Run it as a CGI program that renders HTML - all inside your browser, on a Z80 emulator running CP/M 2.2.

 ![Demo](./demo.gif)